AlonKellner/waloviz/DEVELOPER-GUIDE.md

 2. Reopen folder in Dev Container (`ctrl+shift+P` -> type "Reopen", this may take a few minutes)
 3. `git checkout develop`

-## PR Checklist

-- [ ] Is there an Issue corresponding to my PR?
-If not, [Create an Issue](https://github.com/AlonKellner/waloviz/issues/new).
-- [ ] Does any maintainer know I'm working on this?
-If not, [LET THEM KNOW](https://github.com/AlonKellner/waloviz/issues)!
-- [ ] Did I add my changes to the next release in the [`doc/releases.md`](doc/releases.md)?
-If not, add them.
-- [ ] Should my changes be documented in the website?
-If so, document it in the `doc/`.
-- [ ] Does `pre-commit run` passes?
-If not, try to run it again and see if it passes now.
-- [ ] Does `pytest tests/ui --browser chromium` passes?
-If not, make those tests pass before submitting.
-- [ ]

 ## Where is Stuff?

 The Repository Structure is like so: